MaskingTechnology/jitar-plugins/packages/authentication/README.md

 # Authentication | Jitar Plugins

-This package provides plugins for integrating the [The Shelf authentication package](https://github.com/MaskingTechnology/theshelf/tree/main/packages/authentication) in Jitar.
+This package provides plugins for integrating the [The Shelf authentication package](https://github.com/MaskingTechnology/theshelf/tree/main/packages/authentication) in Jitar applications.

+It contains two types of middleware:

+* **Authentication** - server side authentication handling.
+* **Requester** - client side authentication handling.

+Both are required for the integration.

 ## Installation